QGE2000/SSIS-Loop-using-data-in-Memory/ReadMe.txt

 Steps:
 1. Setup file folders in your local machine.
 Here is 'C:\FILES\'
-2. Create a simple excel file with User data "C:\FILES\Sources.xlsx", add three rows of data in 'User' sheet, here input: messi, ford, Tesla.
+2. Create a simple excel file with User data "C:\FILES\Sources.xlsx", add three rows of data in 'User' sheet, here three input: messi, ford, Tesla.
 3. Create a simple flat file C:\FILES\File.txt.
 4. Create SSIS package using the provided code with minor changes, OR, create from scratch: